fpinder/Project2/README.md

 **View Setup:** _`index.handlebars` file used by Handlebars and `index.handlebars` to have the template that Handlebars can render onto_

+**SCSS** _is a preprocessor which lets you use features that aren't a part of the wider CSS standard yet, and provides better workflows for maintaining your stylesheets_

+**script.babel** _Babel is a JavaScript transpiler (source-to-source compilers) that converts edge JavaScript into plain old ES5 JavaScript that can run in any browser (even the old ones)_

 Lincense by <a href="https://creativecommons.org/licenses/by/3.0/" rel="nofollow">CC-BY</a>